sreeks87/webpageinfo/README.md

 The app expects a valid url to be provided in the search bar.

-It then extracts the below details based on assumption as mentioed below.
+It then extracts the details based on assumption as mentioed below.

 1. HTML Version : The html version of the document is extracted based on https://www.w3.org/QA/2002/04/valid-dtd-list.html, useful for the older versions of HTML.